codio/knowledge/source/common/develop/ide/tools/desktopapp.rst

    <iframe src="https://player.vimeo.com/video/273506364" width="640" height="436" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

-The desktop app is to allow a local code workspace to synchronize with a odio box.
+The desktop app is to allow a local code workspace to synchronize with a Codio box.

 Assignments/Projects from the :ref:`Courses dashboard <navigate-student-dashboard>` My Projects area can be connected.